-Imagine spending your summer, or co-op semester, gaining valuable professional experience within your STEM field of study while also immersing yourself in a new culture.
+Imagine spending your summer or co-op semester gaining valuable professional experience within your STEM field of study, while also immersing yourself in a new culture.
 With a local support committee arranging your accommodations and organizing group outings, your time abroad is guaranteed to spur professional and personal growth.
-Does this sound exciting to you?
+Does this sound like the experience for you?
 If so, keep reading to learn more about the IAESTE international exchange program.

-IAESTE (pronounced “eye-ess-tay”), or the International Association for the Exchange of Students for Technical Experiences, is a global organization promoting intercultural exchange between students in STEM fields across the globe.
-IAESTE was first established in 1948, and now has more than 80 official member countries that collaborate to host and send students abroad for technical internships each year.
-During the internship, students travel to host countries in the IAESTE network where they complete paid internships at companies, universities, and research organizations.
-The program was established in the United States in 1950 and is administered by Cultural Vistas, a nonprofit exchange organization which develops international professional experiences that empower people to drive positive change.
+IAESTE (pronounced “eye-ess-tay”), or the International Association for the Exchange of Students for Technical Experiences, is a global organization promoting intercultural exchange between students in STEM fields.
+Established in 1948, IAESTE now includes over 80 official member countries that collaborate to provide students in the STEM fields with paid, international internship opportunities.
+The program was established in the United States in 1950 and is administered by Cultural Vistas, a nonprofit exchange organization promoting global understanding and collaboration among individuals and institutions.
+Cultural Vistas develops international professional experiences that create more informed, skilled, and engaged citizens.

 How Does It Work?

-IAESTE’s goal is to provide international professional opportunities for students studying in technical fields (Science, Technology, Engineering, Mathematics, and Architecture).
-Participants complete internships at private institutions, universities, and research centers around the world.
-IAESTE participants receive a stipend that generally covers at least the cost of living in their host city.
-Housing accommodations and other administrative services, such as assistance with the visa process, are provided by the IAESTE organization in the respective host country.
+IAESTE provides international professional opportunities for students in the technical fields (Science, Technology, Engineering, Mathematics, and Architecture).
+Participants complete internships at host institutions ranging from large multinational corporations to university research centers to startups.
+All IAESTE participants receive a stipend that covers at least the cost of living –housing, transportation and food – in their host city.
+Housing accommodations and other administrative services, such as assistance with the visa process, are provided by the local IAESTE organization in the respective host country.
 Additional in-country support is provided by a network of local student-volunteers, who organize cultural activities and assist with logistics.

 Who Can Apply?

-Adventurous candidates in technical fields are encouraged to submit an application for the IAESTE United States internship program.
-Applicants must be enrolled full-time in a technical field (STEM + Applied Arts, including Architecture) at an accredited four-year university in the United States.
-U.S. citizenship is not required.
-Applicants should be rising juniors or above by the time the internship begins (sophomores are also encouraged to apply), between the ages of 19-30, and fluent in English.
+Students in the technical fields looking for a way to combine the cultural immersion of a study abroad program with the professional development of an internship are encouraged to submit an application for the IAESTE United States internship program.
+Applicants should be enrolled full-time (or a recent graduate) in a technical field (STEM + Applied Arts including Architecture).
+International students at U.S. colleges and universities are encouraged to apply, as U.S. citizenship is not required.
+While the majority of IAESTE applicants are rising juniors or above by the time the internship begins, sophomores are also encouraged to apply.
+Fluency in English is required.
 More details on eligibility are available on our Application Information page.

 How Do You Apply?

-The application for the 2016 program will open in September 2015.
-Applicants will be asked to submit biographical information and some university documents (transcripts, proof of enrollment, etc.), and a $75 application fee to apply.
-Each January, the entire IAESTE network meets for the Annual Conference, where member countries meet to exchange internship offers.
-By late January, a list of available internship offers are published for all applicants to review.
-After viewing the list of available internships, students are encouraged to select up to five internship offers for which they will be considered.
-IAESTE United States is responsible for reviewing each student’s choices, conducting interviews with the top candidates for each position, and nominating one student for each international internship position.
-Once the student accepts the nomination, the host country and company conduct a final review of the nomination to ensure that the candidate will be a good fit.
+Each January, the global IAESTE network meets for the Annual Conference, where member countries meet to exchange internship offers.
+A list of international internship offers is published for all applicants to review during the last week in January.
+After viewing the list of available internships, applicants can submit a ranked list of up to 5 internship opportunities.
+The IAESTE U.S. selection committee reviews each student’s application and internship preferences, and conducts interviews with the top candidates for each position.
+One student is selected as the nominee for each international internship placement.
+An alternate is also selected for each position, in case the initial selection declines the nomination or is unable to participate.
+Once a student accepts the nomination, their application is sent to IAESTE in the host country who conduct a final review of the nomination alongside the host company to ensure that the candidate is a good fit.

 Click here to apply now.